OmarShawky1/ACU/README.md

 ### Courses

 * All courses follow IEEE CS2013 Guidelines (Check OSSU) while being free and interactive (autograder for assignments and final project/exam).
+The only exception is "Big N SE Roadmap".
 * Notes:
   * Course reviews will be provided in the GitHub Issues soon.
   * Resources that will be enhanced and rewritten in our [Website](https://www.activecourses.tech/).